Levomilnacipran (By mouth)

 Fetzima, Fetzima Titration PackThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use this medicine if you have had an allergic reaction to levomilnacipran or milnacipran.
+Do not use it if you had an allergic reaction to levomilnacipran or milnacipran.

 How to Use This Medicine: